 I have never created art to please people.
 Not even my mother.
 But, instead, I make art in response to what I see happening in the world.
 I want to challenge the conventions of our lifestyles and the world we live in today.

-“The important thing for me is not just what it looks like and feels like, it is what it makes you think”.
+“The important thing for me is not just what it looks like and feels like, but what it makes you think”.